x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
-I simply change the N number in the program for each
+I simply changed the N number in the program for each
-RNG listed abvoe.
-I noticed that X,Y, and Z occurred.
+RNG listed above.
+I noticed that in general, a more
-Likely what will happen is that
-the samples will remain roughly the samely distributed despite
-the change in N values
+distinct pattern emerged as N increased for all RNGs.
+(See graphs below)
 ~~~

 * **(c) - 3pts:** Fix a random engine of your choice from part (a), and now vary five different [distributions](http://www.cplusplus.com/reference/random/) for just the psedo-random numbers.
 Again, analyze your results with graphs and statistics of choice.

 ~~~
 ANS:
+I picked the MT (Marsenne Twister) as it was suggested by Joe during office hours
+due to its widespread use.
+Using random.cpp in Discreet2, I utilized N = 100000,
+and then utilized the following distributions (all from 0,100): Uniform Real, Normal, Uniform Int, Discreet, Cauchy, and Fisher F Distributions

+CAN I DO UNIFORM REAL AGAIN, OR PICK ANOTHER?
+WANT TO COMPARE UNIFORM REAL AND
+UNIFORM INT; WHAT DOES PSEUDO RANDOM NUMBERS MEAN IN THE QUESTION?
+CAN I JUST
+RUN THE PROGRAM?

-Based on what I understand...pseudo-random numbers mean what?!?!?!
+Based on the data I acquired....X.
+Please refer to the charts below.
-Do I just do another excel document and then
 ~~~